nelo-crypto/vaults/README.md

 # Vaults

-A simple vault implementation to farm yield on SushiSwap.
+This is an EVM simple private vault implementation to farm yield on any *MasterChef/Uniswap* based DEX.
+There is a concrete example with SushiSwap but should be easy to implement other exchanges and also use the base contracts for other types of vaults besides yield/DEX.

 ## Start docker service